The Rolling Stones once famously sang, "You can't always get what you want."

 There are three main reasons why primary pumps fail:

-Power Failure – When power goes out, your primary pump won’t work (unless you have a emergency backup generator).
+Power Failure – When power goes out, your primary pump won’t work (unless you have an emergency backup).

 Mechanical Failure – Pumps burn out, switches get stuck and these things usually happen when you need your sump pump the most.

-Weather Events – Flash flood type rains or excessive snow melt can put more water into your sump pit then your pump is able to handle.
+Weather Events – Flash flood rains or excessive snow melt can put more water into your sump pit then your pump is able to handle.

-The other main reason battery backup pumps are called into service is during a rain storm or rapid snow melt.
+Another reason battery backup pumps are called into service is during a rain storm or rapid snow melt.
 If the primary sump pump cannot handle the amount of water in the pit, your basement can start to flood.